oliverjfletcher/AWS-Cloud-Formation-Templates/README.md

 The desired goal is to automate deployment end to end using AWS Cloudformation so that an engineer to simply input required configuration and stand up an entire enviroment.

-This was created as a learning excercise to further my knowledge of AWS Services, DevOps and related industry standard software & languages.
+This was created as a learning excercise to further my knowledge best practices, standards, concepts, AWS Services and industry standard software & languages.

 <a href="https://s3-ap-southeast-2.amazonaws.com/oliverjamesfletcher/GitHub/Oliver+James+Fletcher.png">View Architecture</a>